-My adventure of becoming a furniture designer is a tale of magic.
+My adventure of becoming a furniture designer is a tale of mystery.

 The year was 2007.
-I was knee–deep in an industry doing work that gave me a lot of recognition and status, but it was killing me.
-I was having dreams at night and they were showing me beautiful glimpses of what my next career could be.
-At that time, I didn’t even know what the word destiny meant.
+I was knee–deep in an industry doing work which gave me a lot of recognition and status but was killing me.
+By the time I went to bed every night, my body was dead tired but my dreams came alive.
+Those dreams showed me beautiful glimpses of what my next career could be.
+At the time, I didn’t even know what the word destiny meant.

-These dreams happened often.
-Most of them came at 2am or 3am when I was half–asleep and dead–tired from working the phones internationally.
-When I closed my eyes, I would see interior designs.
-Specifically, they were fully–designed living rooms and I could see the furniture, fabrics, tapestry, upholstery, ceiling moldings, staircase design, cabinetry, as well as the view.
-It was like flipping through an interior design magazine!
-I could even zoom in and out.
+Those dreams happened often.
+Most visited at 2am or 3am when I was half–asleep.
+When I closed my eyes, I would see interior designs–with furniture, fabrics, tapestry, upholstery, ceiling moldings, staircase design, cabinetry, and the view.

-Soon, I started getting up to sketch these “downloads” because if I didn’t capture them within a few seconds, they’d disappear from my mind’s eye forever.
+Soon, I started getting up to sketch these “downloads”.
+If I didn’t capture them within a few seconds, they’d disappear from my mind’s eye.
 Just before the image dissolved or faded into the next one, I’d try to remember the most distinct detail about what I saw and drew those into my sketchbook.
 As long as I captured the most striking detail, I could build or reimagine the design around it afterwards during waking hours.

 My heart loves furniture.

-When that realization hit me, I scrapped the jewelry then began researching furniture manufacturers: from Houston to North Carolina, to Portugal, to France, to U.K., to Indonesia, to Italy.
+When that realization came, I searched furniture manufacturers: from Houston to North Carolina, to Portugal, to France, to U.K., to Indonesia, to Italy.

-I remember getting up super early in the morning to make phone calls to Europe, even hiring a translator to help me make contact with manufacturers that didn’t speak English, particularly in Italy.
-For companies that didn’t have a website and never answered their phones, I booked a trip there to walk the streets of Milan, seeing who and what I could find.
+I got up early in the morning to make calls to Europe.
+For companies that didn’t have a website and never answered their phones, I booked a trip there and walked the streets of Milan seeing who and what I could find.

-A year later, I found the perfect furniture factory.
-It felt like going home.
-Upon seeing La Duchesse and the other designs I presented, I still celebrate the sense of validation I received from these industry titans.
-They said regarding my work, “I’ve seen a lot of things, but I’ve never seen this.”
+A year later, I found the perfect furniture factory in France.
+Everything about it was perfect.
+They make luxury pieces with the level of detail, technical know–how, and time that my designs needed.
+It was a match made in heaven; like going home.
+I still celebrate the validation I received from the owner of the furniture factory whose family had been in business for five generations.
+He said regarding my work, “I’ve seen a lot of things, but I’ve never seen this.”

-My heart burst into a giant hot air balloon that instantly took flight into the cosmos.
-This itty bitty dream I had, which I’m still not sure is mine because it birthed from out of nowhere, found recognition.
-It was like my heart knew where it belonged and found home for me instead of me trying to make it up myself.
+My heart burst into a hot air balloon that took flight into the cosmos.
+This itty bitty dream I had found recognition.
+My heart knew where it belonged and found its home instead of me trying to make it up myself.

-I remember praying to Jesus, who I rely on often as a guide.
+I remember praying to Jesus.
 In my hand was an oracle deck that I knew well and I said, “Jesus, if I’m meant to walk away from this situation, please show me the card called Move On.”

 So I moved on.

-I did a lot of healing after this experience and the wisdom that came to me was that perhaps I was meant to fund my dreams myself.
+I did a lot of healing after this experience.
+The wisdom that came to me was that I was meant to fund my dreams myself or have help from elsewhere.
 It was also not the right time, not the right people.
 Maybe I’m that right person.
 I decided to stop seeking capital from the outside.